kernelsauce/turbo/doc/websocket.rst

 	turbo.ioloop.instance():add_callback(function()
 	    turbo.websocket.WebSocketClient("ws://127.0.0.1:8888/ws", {
 	        on_headers = function(self, headers)
-	            -- Review headers recieved from the WebSocket server.
+	            -- Review headers received from the WebSocket server.
 	            -- You can e.g drop the request if the response headers -- are not satisfactory with self:close().
 	        end,